eMetaboHUB-MAMA/mama-paper/paper/paper.md

 # Features

 MAMA application is used as an interface between laboratories or metabolomics platforms offering services and their end-users.
-It can be configured to present all types of analyses and all workflows from managers' catalog for processing users' requests.
+It can be configured to present all types of analyses and all workflows from managers' catalogue.

 This WebApp also allows management of both users and staff accounts, with different levels of roles in relation to analysis requests management.
 Analysis requests belongs to users and advanced rights management allows laboratory or consortium's staff assigned to each analysis request to view and enrich its informations.